 - When you can’t deliver at the time but promise to deliver within a fixed limit time

-If you follow Shareeha guidelines, then freelancing and online income is halal and permitted in Islam.
+If you follow Shareeha guidelines, then freelancing and online income are halal and permitted in Islam.

 Islamic Rules for Freelancing by Islamic Scholars